 The objective of the Ngāi Tahu Mātauranga Trust Yamada O’Regan Secondary School Scholarships is to advance Ngāi Tahu secondary school students to complete the school year and successfully attain a school qualification.

-Applications for the Yamada O’Regan Secondary School Scholarships 2017 open on the 17th of July and close on 4th of August.
+Applications for the Yamada O’Regan Secondary School Scholarships 2018 open on the 1st of March and close on the 30th of April.

 To be eligible for a Yamada O’Regan Secondary School Scholarship you must:

 Yamada O’Regan Scholarships Te Rūnanga o Ngāi Tahu